drym-org/dia-symex/evaluation/appraisal/labor.md

 				* The overlay was generalized for use in lisp (30%)
 	* Support (30%)
 		* Documentation (40%)
 			* Basic docs were written.
-(30%)
+(20%)
 			* There was a suggestion to add a table to the docs documenting keybindings.
-[TODO]
+[5%]
 			* A keybinding table was added to the docs.
-[TODO]
+[10%]
-			* There was a suggestion to add "demo gifs" / an animated guide (10%)
+			* There was a suggestion to add "demo gifs" / an animated guide (5%)
 			* The animated guide was created.
 (60%)
 			* A typo was fixed in the readme (0%)
 		* Bug reports (15%)